BertrandGoulois/bank-transfer-api/README.md

 * Seed data for rapid database initialization
 * English messages for API consistency
 * Migrated fully to TypeScript, removing JSDoc comments
+* Services and controllers refactored for type-safe Sequelize queries and consistent error handling

 ---